-I've been building the Calm Belly Kitchen Community for about a year and half, and it's full of wise, supportive, strong, funny people who've been in your shoes and lived to tell the tale.
+I've been building the Calm Belly Kitchen Community for over three years (as of August 2018), and it's full of wise, supportive, strong, funny people who've been in your shoes and lived to tell the tale.

 25 Things I Wish I'd Known About the FODMAP Diet

 "First, don't freak out!!!
 It is not nearly as hard/restrictive as it may seem.
 Make a shopping list - try to find as much variety as you can at your local stores and check online too if thats an option - you don't want to get bored."

 "Find groups to check out and join to make the research much easier."

 Psst!
 Click here to request to join the Calm Belly Kitchen Facebook group.

 "The FODMAP Diet gets easier as time goes on."

 "Food is for nourishment....your body talks to you...listen.
 It may feel like a struggle at first, but eventually you'll find foods that you will love AND your body will love!"

 "Readjust your thinking on eating unlimited fruits and vegetables.
 Many times they are triggers to digestive problems.
 Watch portion sizes and carefully monitor which ones you eat.
 Until you know your tolerance be careful eating fruit late in the day."